zoltanctoth/ceu-cloud-class/aws.md

 housed in separate facilities
 - Edge locations are endpoints for AWS which are used for caching content.

-#### What is IAM?

-** Answer
-Essentially, IAM allows you to manage users and their level of access to the AWS Console.

-#### Critical terms of IAM?

-** Answer
-- Users - End Users (think people)
-- Groups - A collection of Users under one set of permissions
-- Roles - You create roles and can then be assign them to AWS resources
-- Policies - A document that defines one (or more permissions).
-Can be attached to User/Group/Role.

-#### Is IAM Global?

-** Answer
-Yes

 #### What is the root account?